rackerlabs/support-how-to/content/dedicated-hosting/netsec-spheres-of-support-for-dedicated-and-managed-ops.md

 product_url: dedicated-hosting
 ---

-The Spheres of Support for network security (NetSec) lists the technologies and features in the network security domain and defines the support level for each item.
+The Spheres of Support for Network Security (NetSec) lists the technologies and features in the network security domain and defines the support level for each item.

 ### Firewall support